neoclide/coc-tsserver/Readme.md

 - `javascript.suggest.includeCompletionsForImportStatements`: Enable/disable
   auto-import-style completions on partially-typed import statements.
 Requires using TypeScript 4.3+ in the workspace, default: `true`
+- `javascript.suggest.jsdoc.generateReturns`: Enable/disable generating
+  `@return` annotations for JSDoc templates.
+Requires using TypeScript 4.2+ in the workspace. default: `true`
 - `javascript.suggest.classMemberSnippets.enabled`: Enable/disable
   snippet completions for class members.
 Requires using TypeScript 4.5+ in the workspace, default: `true`